nmrossomando/marsrover-pipeline/README.md

 ## Configuration
 marsrover-pipeline expects a config file in the user's home directory named `.marsroverio`.
-It is a JSON file containing system-specific paths for the pipline.
+It is a JSON file containing system-specific paths for the pipeline.
 Example config:

 	{
-		"manifest_path" : {
+		"manifest_path" : "/path/to/metadata/dir/",
-			"mera" : "/path/to/spirit/metadata/dir/",
-			"merb" : "/path/to/oppy/metadata/dir/",
-			"msl" : "/path/to/msl/metadata/dir/",
-			"m20" : "/path/to/m2020/metadata/dir/",
-			"nsyt" : "/path/to/nsyt/metadata/dir/"
+		"images_path" : "/path/to/images/dir/"
-		}
 	}

 ## Testing